einaros/neopipe/README.md

 `npm install -g neopipe`

+### Caution (albeit a tiny one) ###

+I should add this early: As of now (v0.1.3ish) input piped from stdin isn't rinced for any script instructions.
+So if you happen to be piping from an untrusted source, and they for whatever reason have targetted this obscure and entirely unknown tool, they can execute code!!!11

+I'll fix this shortly, before anyone actually uses it, let alone abuses it.

 ## Usage ##

 First you need Neo4j running locally with no password.
 Yes, that should be fixed in the future.
 Yes, it should be configurable from the command line.